alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-1.md

 Such legal requirements create an interlocking foundation upon which public perceptions and attitudes towards trust can be based, but are often difficult to separate and pick apart.
 And, even where one is able to do so, legal requirements typically set only the *minimal standards* expected of organisations.
 To put it simply, and sidestep a vast amount of important jurisprudence, just because something is legal does not guarantee it is ethical or socially acceptable.

 On top of the norms that fall within the scope of the law, modern institutions and organisations are also expected to observe and comply with an expansive and shifting set of ethical and social norms.
 For example, while underpinned by legal mechanisms, matters of social justice and fairness go beyond the legal requirements to ensure non-discrimination (e.g. poverty, a risk factor associated with worse mental health outcomes, is not a protected characteristic[^protected] as set out in the Equality Act 2010)[^reviewer].
-Moreover, legal texts often leave wide scope for actions that may be sufficient to discharge duties corresponding to individual rights[^article8], but are seen by many as, at best, failing to observe the spirit of the law, and at worst, morally impermissible.
+Moreover, legal texts often leave wide scope for actions that may be sufficient to discharge duties corresponding to individual rights[^article8], but are seen by many as, at best, failing to observe the spirit of the law, and at worst, morally impermissible (e.g. privacy policies).

 [^protected]: The [Equality Act 2010](https://www.legislation.gov.uk/ukpga/2010/15/part/2/chapter/1) sets out the following protected characteristics: